picosh/docs/posts/prose.md

 depth to that value.
 So if set to `2` the table will only render links of heading `h1` and `h2`.

+## `aliases`

-`aliases` will redirect all routes listed in this list to this blog post.
+This property will redirect all routes listed to this blog post.
 Primarily used for migrating from a different blog platform to prose.

+# Unlisted posts

+When a post has a date in the future or `draft: true` then the post will be **unlisted**.
+This means that it will **not** be shown on your blog page nor will it show up in your built-in RSS feed.

+However, the post is still publicly accessible!
+This gives users the ability to share posts before "publishing" them.

 # How can I change the theme of my blog?